CloudCasa Pro Restore Guide

 Step 3 - Choose a recovery point

-Go to the Clusters tab, select Overview, and then select the cluster you wish to restore from.
+Go to the Clusters/Overview page and select the cluster you wish to restore from.
 Next select the Recovery Points tab, find the recovery point you wish to restore from, and click the Restore icon.

 Step 4 - Create and run a restore job

 Now click Restore and CloudCasa will do the rest!
-You can watch the progress of your restore job in the In Progress pane.
-You can also edit and re-run it, if you wish, under the cluster’s Restore tab.
+You can watch the progress of your restore job in the Dashboard Activity pane.
+You can also edit and re-run it, if you wish, under the Clusters/Restores tab.